Toyota 2GR-FE Guide – Everything You Need To Know

-There’s no doubt that the 2GR-FE is an impressive lump, and is capable of far more power than it left the factory with, so why is the 2GR-FSE often seen as the superior alternative?
+There’s no doubt that the 2GR-FE is an impressive lump capable of far more power than it left the factory with, so why is the 2GR-FSE often seen as the superior alternative?

 With the 2005 launch of the successor to the 2GR-FE engine, the 2GR-FSE, the main addition between the two was the D-4S twin injection system.
-This combined both direct injection with traditional port injection, which not only provided increased power but also improved the economy at the same time.
+This combined both direct injection with traditional port injection.
+The inclusion of these two components not only provided increased power but also improved the economy at the same time.

-Direct injection engines usually require an in-engine mechanism such as swirl pots to increase air turbulence in the engine, but in the FSE port injection has been included to improve the air-fuel mixture inside the cylinder.
+Direct injection engines usually require an in-engine mechanism, such as swirl pots, to increase air turbulence in the engine.
+Still, in the FSE port, injection has been included to improve the air-fuel mixture inside the cylinder.

-This is achieved by a dual-fan spray pattern for the new Toyota injector which was designed specifically for this engine.
-This gives off a dual-fan spray pattern which is perpendicular to the piston travel with wide dispersion in the cylinder.
-This aids the air/fuel mixture, which provides improved power, efficiency and emissions.
+This is achieved by a dual-fan spray pattern for the new Toyota injector designed specifically for this engine.
+This gives off a dual-fan spray pattern perpendicular to the piston travel with wide dispersion in the cylinder.
+This aids the air/fuel mixture, improving power, efficiency, and emissions.

-The FSE is heavier than the 2GR-FE, (174kg vs 163kg), and both have been quoted as being capable of producing up to 314hp, so the FE is seemingly the winner when it comes to power to weight ratios.
+The FSE is heavier than the 2GR-FE (174kg vs 163kg), and both have been quoted as capable of producing up to 314hp (360 Nm), so the FE is seemingly the winner when it comes to the power-to-weight ratio.

-They’re both undoubtedly fantastic engines, with the FSE being the more impressive choice out of the box.
-There’s certainly a valid reason that the 2GR-FSE found itself on the Ward’s 10 Best Engines list for 4 consecutive years.
+They’re both undoubtedly fantastic engines, with the FSE being the more impressive choice.
+There’s certainly a valid reason that the 2GR-FSE found itself on the Ward’s 10 Best Engines list for four consecutive years.

-If you’re unsure which one suits you best, then chances are, depending on your location, that the 2GR-FE is going to be the far more convenient option when it comes to sourcing.
+If you’re unsure which one suits you best, chances are, depending on your location, that the 2GR-FE will be the far more convenient option when it comes to sourcing.

 With the FE, it was traditionally found in cars that will be far cheaper on the current market, a lot of which were available in the U.S. With the FSE, you’re mostly limited to the higher-end Lexus and Toyota models, most of which were purely sold on the JDM market, such as the Toyota Mark X.

-With power figures of up to 314hp being quoted from the 2GR-FE, it’s certainly not a slow naturally aspirated engine in stock form, but its potential certainly doesn’t end there.
+With power figures of up to 314hp quoted from the 2GR-FE, it’s certainly not a slow, naturally aspirated engine in stock form, but its potential certainly doesn’t end there.

-Not only are there convenient upgrades to unleash even more power, but it’s also a highly reliable engine when upgraded, provided that it’s well maintained and tuned correctly.
+Not only are there convenient upgrades to unleash even more power, but it’s also a highly reliable engine when upgraded, provided it’s well-maintained and tuned correctly.

 Although trying to squeeze more power out of the engine in stock form is likely to be expensive with little power gain for the money, you can buy uprated pistons and camshafts, along with breathing mods such as cold air intakes and a full-exhaust system.

-With tuning, you can expect to achieve a maximum of around 320-330hp with these upgrades depending on the power output of the engine from stock.
+With tuning, you can expect to achieve a maximum of around 320-330hp with these upgrades depending on the engine’s power output from stock.

 If you’re like us, and you’re looking for real gains for your money, supercharger kits are likely to be the best option off-the-shelf.
-Both TRD and HKS have developed kits for the 2GR, and with stock internals, this should enable you to achieve in excess of 350hp.
+TRD and HKS have developed kits for the 2GR, and with stock internals, this should enable you to achieve more than 350hp.